Skip to content

 1. Overview

 SIS uses a single shared schema with a tenant_id UUID column on every tenant-scoped table.
-Tenant isolation is currently enforced at the service layer — every service method filters by tenantId in its Prisma where clause.
-PostgreSQL Row-Level Security (RLS) is planned as a Phase 2 defense-in-depth safety net at the database level.
+Tenant isolation is enforced in two coexisting layers:

 2. Current Status